neondatabase/website/content/docs/manage/users.md

 In Neon, users are PostgreSQL users.
 Each Neon project is created with two users by default:

-- A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
+- A user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This user owns the default database (`main`) that is created in a project's root branch.
 - A `web_access` user, which is used for [passwordless authentication](../../reference/glossary#passwordless-auth) and by the Neon SQL Editor.
 The `web_access` user cannot be modified or deleted.

 Additional users can be created in a project's root branch or child branches.
 There is no limit to the number fo users you can create.